-Following November 13 workshop feedback, to be measured at an NMI level.
+Following November 13 workshop feedback, to be measured at an NMI level and to include deemed or occupier site so the ESC can distinguish NMIs from B010.

 Indicator: Residential Electricity Customers (B009)

 Definition: The count of residential electricity customer IDs with at least one residential electricity account with the retailer.
 This is to be measured as at the last calendar day of each reporting month.